 To discover more of Greece on trips that include Crete, Naxos, or mainland sites like Meteora, anywhere from eight to 28 days is excellent.
 On a vacation longer than eight days, you will have time to explore hidden gems like the affluent island of Spetses, enjoy several days at leisure, or visit another Mediterranean country.

-The length of your trip depends on the destinations you would like to visit, the experiences you wish to have, and more, with eight days being the minimum for a highlights tour.
+The length of your trip depends on the destinations you would like to visit, the experiences you wish to have, and more, with eight days being the minimum for a tour of the highlights.

 From Greek islands that produce wine and boast sparkling beaches to historic cities preserving images of ancient Greece, here are the most popular destinations to visit:

 On your trip, you can walk around the towering columns of the Acropolis in Athens, wander the white-washed village of Oia in Santorini, and discover the monasteries of Meteora.
-Our guide on the 6 Best Places to Visit in Greece shares more possibilities in these destinations and beyond.
+Our guide on the best places to visit in Greece shares more possibilities in these destinations and beyond.

 Trips to Greece typically include days in Athens, Santorini, and Mykonos.
 However, there is more to the country than what guidebooks share.
 You can explore unknown parts of the country and its islands, with trips to the following hidden gems: